Monofony/Monofony/docs/book/index.rst

 The Book
 ========

-Here you will find all the concepts used in AppName.
+Here you will find all the concepts used in Monofony.
-The Books helps to understand how AppName works.
+The Books helps to understand how Monofony works.

 Architecture
 ------------